RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Now you are going to create a service class.
 Later on the service class will be the one that controls the interaction with the inventory service, but for now it's basically just a wrapper of the repository class.

-Create a new class _CatalogService_ by adding: _src/main/java/com/redhat/coolstore/service/CatalogService.java_
+Again, create a new class `CatalogService` in the `src/main/java/com/redhat/coolstore/service` package.

-Open the file to implement the new service and replace the following codes with the exsiting entire codes:
+Replace the empty class with this code:

 ~~~java
 package com.redhat.coolstore.service;